Cavity Wall Insulation Materials

 - After injection of the insulant, the holes are made good to match the existing finish as closely as possible.

 Post Installation Checks: All necessary air vents are checked e.g. those providing underfloor ventilation and combustion air.
 In all cases flues are carefully checked on completion of the installation by means of an appropriate test to ensure they are not obstructed by the insulant.

 The product has been developed and refined over many years to satisfy the ever increasing demand for better, warmer, more energy efficient housing.
 It out performs all other methods of insulating cavity walls. fast installation: less time at your home compared to blown mineral wool BBA approved provides a unique solution: can be used in ‘hard-to-treat’ cavities that could not be filled in the past cost effective clean installation fewer drilling holes instant effect

 For performance, safety and durability few insulation materials can match Polypearl Plus.
-Produced from specially selected premium grade expandable polystyrene the product has been developed and refined over many years giving better thermal resistance than most of its competitors, and is less expensive than Platinum Bead.
+Produced from specially selected premium grade expandable polystyrene the product has been developed and refined over many years giving better thermal resistance than most of its competitors.

 • It is high performance insulation

 • It's free flowing and fills every inch to a uniform density